 Hard Money Lending For The Retail Investor

-Before PeerStreet, not only was this market largely off limits to most investors, there were other flaws that have since been solved by the platform:
+Before PeerStreet, not only was this market largely off limits to most investors, there were other flaws that have since been solved by the PS platform:

-- The due diligence process, which could be very time consuming, is taken care of for you.
+- The due diligence process, which can be very time consuming, is taken care of for you.
 It’s a very rigorous process with conservative underwriting guidelines.
 Think of this as the first level of risk mitigation.

 - On PeerStreet you can invest as little as $1,000 per deal.